Robininyourarea/AI-WebApp-Project/README.md

-# NeuralTech (AI Model Web Application)
+# NeuralTech Company (AI Model Web Application)

 Welcome to the AI Model Web Application!
-This project provides a platform where users can try out various types of AI models through a web interface.
+This project provides a platform where users can try out various types of AI models by using a web interface through the company website (NeuralTech Company).
 The application is designed to be user-friendly and accessible, making it easy for anyone to experiment with different AI technologies.

 ## Features